 Judicial Observation Program

-Wake Forest School of Law is one of only a few law schools in the nation to participate in the Judicial Observation Program for International Law Students, Lawyers, and Judges.
-This is a project sanctioned by the Federal U.S. Judicial Conference Committee on International Judicial Relations.
-Participating students will be matched with a U.S. federal judge for 4 to 6 weeks during the summer or fall after graduating from the LLM program.
+Wake Forest Law is one of only a few law schools in the nation to participate in the Judicial Observation Program for International Law Students, Lawyers and Judges.
+This project is sanctioned by the Federal U.S. Judicial Conference Committee on International Judicial Relations.
+Participating students are matched with a U.S. federal judge for 4 to 6 weeks during the summer or fall after graduating from the LLM program.

-Students will have an opportunity to gain a comprehensive understanding of both the civil and criminal litigation process in the United States.
-This experience allows students to observe and analyze actions of practitioners and judges, apply practical lawyering skills and legal principles, and develop advanced legal research and writing skills.
+Students have the opportunity to gain a comprehensive understanding of both the civil and criminal litigation process in the United States.
+This experience allows students to observe and analyze actions of practitioners and judges, apply practical lawyering skills and legal principles, in addition to developing advanced legal research and writing skills.

-The Wake Forest LLM Program has also matched students in a judicial observation program with the Presiding Judge on the North Carolina Business Court for a similar judicial observation experience of varying periods of time.
+Wake Forest LL.M.
+Program has also matched students in a judicial observation program with the Presiding Judge on the North Carolina Business Court, for a similar judicial observation experience of varying periods of time.